You can schedule events, such as maintenance, for environments.

 - Scheduled Release Packages: When you have scheduled a release

-package into an environment, those will show on the schedule calendar as well.
+package into an environment, those will show on the schedule calendar.

 To schedule maintenance or an event for an